-By knowing what affects a property’s value you can also make your home more appealing and increase its price before you sell it.
+By knowing what affects a property’s value you can also make your home more appealing and increase its asking price before you sell it.

 So there's a good chance if you've not had your house valued in a while that the price may have increased.

-Find houses that sold near you
+1. Find houses that are sold near you

-One of the best ways to calculate house value is to look online at how much other houses in your area have sold for.
+A good way to calculate house value is to look online at how much other houses in your area have sold for.

 They can give you an approximate figure for the value of your home.

-Look at price trends by your area and nationally
+2. Look at price trends by your area and nationally

-Use a house value calculator
+3. Use a house value calculator

-- The Land Registry's calculator can also give you an estimate
+- The Land Registry's calculator

 You can also get a free valuation from:

-Consider what influences your house value
+4. Consider what influences your house value

-- The size and layout of the house
+The size and layout of the house

 The amount of storage space available

-Crime rates - you’ can find these on the Police.uk crime mapping website
+Crime rates - you can find these on the Police.uk crime mapping website

-- Flood risk - for England and Wales, Scotland, and Northern Ireland
+Flood risk - for England and Wales, Scotland, and Northern Ireland

-- If the house suffers from subsidence
+If the house suffers from subsidence

-- School catchment areas
+School catchment areas

-- Good transport links
+Good transport links

-Here are some things to watch out for:
+Here are some other things to watch out for:

 Look out for any issues like damp or movement, and address these as soon as they arise

-- Get an electrician to check wiring is worthwhile too
+Get an electrician to check the wiring

-Keep your boiler in good condition and make sure you regularly check for any leaks.
+Keep your boiler in good condition and make sure you regularly check for any leaks

 Compare home insurance quotes